 At Northern Energy, we believe in not just putting our customers first, but also our planet, which is why we’re going to be making sure we’re one of the first to be offering this great new greener option to customers.

 Home green home

-Another great reason to change to HVO is that it’s been found to outperform kerosene in terms of performance and environmental impact.
+Another great reason to change to HVO is that it’s been found to outperform kerosene heating oil in terms of performance and environmental impact.
 It’s also excellent in cold weather, boasting fantastic performance which again makes it a better option compared to kerosene, especially in the depths of winter.

 Then, add to this the fact that HVO will comply with BS EN 15940, be derived from verifiable and sustainable waste sources, and be produced under strict quality assurance systems to achieve consistent quality and properties of the fuel.

 Last and by no means least, HVO has no odour.
 Which for those of us with delicate senses of smell, will be a breath of fresh air.
 Literally.